lxwde/spaghetti/readme.md

-goedb pom dependency is not needed, h2 support geo spatial, just use hibernate-spatial 5 is enough
+goedb pom dependency is not needed, h2 already support geo spatial, just use hibernate-spatial 5 is enough